The Battle of Olympus: Gameplay

 Primarily a sidescroller with some light platforming, the player is a hero with a sword and shield, while just a handful of secondary items come along later in the game, mostly for the purpose of advancement as the protagonist move to new areas.
 He can find upgrades to maximize health, protection, and speed.
 The biggest differences in combat from Zelda II are the lack of the downward stab in midair, and the lack of the sword beam at full health.
 However, The Battle of Olympus does have a sword later in the game that can shoot beams, but doing so damages the health bar if a certain item is not found first.

 The Battle of Olympus is somewhat non-linear; there are also some optional side quests that can make the game easier in the long run, leading to a secret item or power-up from one of the gods.

 The final battle brings to the Temple of Hades in fight with the ruler of the underworld in a two-stage event.
 The first is a blind fight against a shadow reflection, and then the final form is of Hades himself.

 Development

 The Battle of Olympus was developed by Infinity, and was the first game from the company.
 The development team for the game was quite small, with only three members.
 Yukio Horimoto served as designer and programmer.
 Kazuo Sawa was the composer, and Reiko Oshida, Horimoto's future wife, did story and graphics.

-Designer Hoshimoto drew inspiration from Zelda II: The Adventure of Link for gameplay.
+Designer Horimoto drew inspiration from Zelda II: The Adventure of Link for gameplay.
 Similarities include a final confrontation with a shadow, similar character abilities, and the general appearance of the game.
 It was one of several NES games inspired by Zelda II, which also include Moon Crystal.